Cricket: Bangladesh Vs Sri Lanka Second Test Scoreboard - UrduPoint

 Cricket: Bangladesh Vs Sri Lanka Second Test Scoreboard

-Chittagong, (APP - UrduPoint / Pakistan Point News - 31st Mar, 2024) Scoreboard at the end of the second day of the second Test between Bangladesh and Sri Lanka at the Zahur Ahmed Chowdhury Stadium in Chittagong on Sunday:
+Chittagong, (APP - UrduPoint / Pakistan Point News - 1st Apr, 2024) Scoreboard at the end of Bangladesh's first innings in the second Test against Sri Lanka at the Zahur Ahmed Chowdhury Stadium in Chittagong on Monday:

 M.